glasgowhackerspace/policies/health_and_safety/electrical_safety.rst

 with fake compliance certificates.
 Home built equipment also poses a high risk.

-Counterfeit equipment should not be used in the Hacklab.
+Counterfeit equipment should not be used in the Hackerspace.
 It can often be identified by spelling mistakes or incorrect symbols on the device.
 Plugs may not be of the correct dimensions and fuses incorrectly manufactured in these cases.